mcerd4/TryHackMe/Investigating Windows/Readme.md

 __Answer: Jenny Guest__

-### Whats the name of the scheduled task that is malicous?
+### What is the name of the scheduled task that is malicous?
 ![Malicious Task](https://github.com/user-attachments/assets/ff193907-f97c-45db-a33a-13a298f419e1)